Client Overview: The Met

 Met Acquisitions: The JameVan Der Zee Archive

-The Met celebrates its major acquisitions annually and for the past few years, the museum has commissioned us to make films highlighting these extraordinary additions to the collection.
-Our 2022 films about the museum's second most expensive acquisition ever (the Mantuan Roundel) and the entire James Van Der Zee archive served as entertainment at the museum’s annual gala, then found a second life/viewership online.
+The Met celebrates its major acquisitions annually, and for the past few years, the museum has commissioned us to make films highlighting these extraordinary additions to the collection.
+Our 2022 films about the museum's second most expensive acquisition ever (the Mantuan Roundel) and the entire James Van Der Zee archive served as entertainment at the museum’s annual gala, then found a second life through viewership online.

 Interviewer/Story Editor/Producer: Rachel Wolff